oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     },
 ```

-Value type of every such Note item is `object` with the mandatory properties `type` and `text` providing a place to put all manner of text blobs related to the current context.
+Value type of every such Note item is `object` with the mandatory properties `category` and `text` providing a place to put all manner of text blobs related to the current context.
 A Note `object` may provide the optional properties `audience` and `title`.

 ```